PyConPL/Book/2016/guidelines.md

   a supplement of the topic.
 Also it can contain elements that don't present well or are to fit on slides - for example bigger chunks of code.
   * Article should contain between 800 and 2500 words.
-In case of longer articles we reserve the right to cut some less important parts (with author's agreement)
+In case of longer articles we reserve the right to cut some less important parts (with author's agreement).
   * At the end of article please provide the sources, that were used while writing the article (some where used for sure!).
   You can also recommend to reader some websites and books related to the topic.
   * In case of links more general form is prefered (address of the main website + title of source article)